 I am not really impressed on this representation.
 I felt this area is something which is let down for Kuvera.
 But if you are laptop user then it will not be an issue but think about it, how many people really use laptop on regular basis.
 They should have made this view more mobile friendly is what I felt.
 Update 12/08/2020 – They have listened and I feel view is better spaced now.

-First part gives basic details like how many funds I had, Equity mutual fund distribution of my money across different types like large cap, mid cap, hybrid etc. This is useful insight for any investor to know how money is spread across types.
+First part gives basic details like how many funds I had, Equity mutual fund distribution of your money across different types like large cap, mid cap, hybrid etc. This is useful insight for any investor to know how money is spread across types.

 Next part was on Debt.
 Here it gives split of debt oriented funds.

-Here it gives if investment is in same type fund more than 2 times ( i.e. 3 or more).
 It also gives you XIRR of equity, debt and overall portfolio.
 Also let’s you know your expense ratio on a consolidated basis.

 Last part is overall company and industry distribution of our money.
 Top 10 stocks and top 5 industry in the portfolio.